gdg-wisdom/wisdom-2016/resources/coding_for_kids.md

  * [Azzurra Ragone](https://plus.google.com/+AzzurraRagone) ([@azzurra](https://twitter.com/azzurraragone))

+## Presentations
+Links to speaker decks for technical talks on coding for kids.
+These are good resources for jumpstarting conversations in your GDG community, and can give you ideas for small/easy projects for hands-on exercises.
+* TBD

 ## Projects
 Use this section to reference any projects built by GDG community members, that is relevant to this topic.
 Open source projects (with links to a GitHub repo or Google Drive documentation) are *particularly* appreciated.
 * TBD